duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 ---
 layout: post
 title:  Ruby on Rails Layouts and rendering
-date:   2014-07-01 14:06:33
-categories: layout render ruby_on_rails
+categories: layout render ruby-on-rails
 ---

 Short reminder how rails use rendering
 ---

-[Guide](http://guides.rubyonrails.org/layouts_and_rendering.html) says that response from the server can be: render, redirect, or just head. `ActionController::Base#render` designedly use convention over configuration, that means if we request *products#show as HTML* it will render *app/view/products/show.html.erb* template (if there has not been a call to render something else). *ActionController::Base#render* method can set up **template** and **partial** to be rendered as **text, json, xml, js** (that is content-type) and set the response code (:status => :ok).
+[Guide](http://guides.rubyonrails.org/layouts_and_rendering.html) says that response from the server can be: render, redirect, or just head. `ActionController::Base#render` designedly use convention over configuration, that means if we request *products#show as HTML* it will render *app/view/products/show.html.erb* template (if there has not been a call to render something else). `ActionController::Base#render` method can set up **template** and **partial** to be rendered as **text, json, xml, js** (that is content-type) and set the **response code** (:status => :ok).

 For example `render "edit" #or :edit`  will change default rendering from *show.html.erb* to *edit.html.erb* (in the same controller).
-We we can render template from nother controller, for example *carts* controller with command `render "carts/edit"`.
+We we can render template from another controller, for example *carts* controller with command `render "carts/edit"`.
 It should be explicited with parameter `render template: "edit"`so we know what is going on (it will render edit template not partial).
 Another examples of *ActionController::Base#render*:

 {% highlight ruby %}
 render plain: "OK"